Appointed by Senate President: Joan Carter Conway

 Appointed by President, Maryland School Counselor Association: one vacancy

 Appointed by President, Maryland School Psychologists' Association: one vacancy

 Appointed by President, Maryland Association of Secondary School Principals: one vacancy

 Appointed by Chief Executive Officer, Y of Central Maryland: one vacancy

-Ex officio: Brian F. Frosh, Attorney General; Dennis R. Schrader, Secretary of Health & Mental Hygiene; Lourdes R. Padilla, Secretary of Human Resources; Sam.
+Ex officio: Brian F. Frosh, Attorney General; Dennis R. Schrader, Secretary of Health; Lourdes R. Padilla, Secretary of Human Services; Sam.
 J. Abed, Secretary of Juvenile Services.

 Staff: Claude E. Hitchcock

 1700 East Cold Spring Lane, Baltimore, MD 21251

 In July 2016, the Task Force to Combat Habitual Student Truancy formed (Chapter 266, Acts of 2016).